Webwords 35: November 2009: Wednesday's Child

 "If I were a rich man,

-deedle deedle, bubba bubba deedle deedle dum.
+Ya hadeedle deedle, bubba bubba deedle deedle dum.

-All day long I'd
+All day long I'dbiddy biddy bum.

 If I were a wealthy man.